German trial opens into group rape outside nightclub; main suspects Syrian | DW | 26.06.2019

 Inside the nightclub the women was offered the drug Ecstasy and then a unknown substance was mixed into her drink, making her defenseless, say prosecutors.

-On the following day she went to police, who then searched for a further unidentified suspect using a composite sketch.
+On the following morning she went to police, who then searched for a further unidentified suspect using a composite sketch.

 In total, 12 suspects were detained between October 2018 and April this year, with one of them later released and investigations against him dropped.

-At the trial, she is also joint plaintiff but was not present at Wednesday's trial opening session.
+At the trial, she is also joint plaintiff but was not present at Wednesday's trial opening.

+It was delayed by one-and-half hours as accused were transported to Freiburg's court complex from various prisons, reported SWR.

 Through to late December, the chamber has nominated 27 days of proceedings.